Comcast Logo

 Now in its 12th year, Internet Essentials has helped Millions of People Connect to the Internet at Home

 Announced in May 2011 from Chicago’s Carter G. Woodson Regional Library, Internet Essentials is now the nation’s largest broadband adoption program.
 Internet Essentials provides low-cost Internet service to eligible income-constrained households with students of all ages – from kindergarten to college – seniors, veterans and people with disabilities, as well as public housing residents.
 Internet Essentials has two tiers, Internet Essentials (speeds: 50 Mbps download, 10 Mbps upload) for $9.95/month and Internet Essentials Plus (speeds: 100 Mbps download, 20 Mbps upload) for $29.95/month, each plus applicable taxes and fees.
 Internet Essentials also offers participants subsidized computers for $150 if they want and options for free digital skills training.
 In addition, Internet Essentials participants can access Comcast’s network of more than 385,000 WiFi hotspots in the City of Chicago and more than 22 million nationwide.
-Internet Essentials has connected more than 10 million people nationally and more than 1.6 million in Illinois to the Internet at home since it launched in 2011.
+Internet Essentials has connected more than 10 million people nationally and more than 1.9 million in Illinois to the Internet at home since it launched in 2011.
 Households with individuals participating in a variety of government assistance programs may be eligible.
+For more information or to apply, visit www.internetessentials.com.

 Comcast participates in the federal Affordable Connectivity Program (ACP), which provides eligible households up to $30/month toward their Internet and/or mobile bills.
 ACP can cover the full cost of both Internet Essentials and Internet Essentials Plus, making them free!
 ACP participants can apply the $30/month to either of our Internet Essentials tiers and/or any of our Xfinity Internet or Xfinity Mobile plans.
 Click here for more information about ACP and for eligibility criteria.
 In addition, our Xfinity Stores throughout the city are equipped to help visitors learn more about and enroll in ACP.
+Click here to find an Xfinity Store near you.

 We’re Proud to Connect the Bulk of Chicago Connected Households